NUSGreyhats/lrn2lrn/lessons/shirong-glenice_1_crypto/README.md

 ######  For further reading:
 https://en.wikipedia.org/wiki/Stream_cipher#Types_of_stream_ciphers

+# Symmetric Key Algorithms
+A symmetric key algorithm uses the same key to both encrypt and decrypt a message

+Message + key -> Ciphertext
+Ciphertext + key -> Message

+Note: '+' is a function, e.g. XOR, ROT, etc..

 # Rivest Cipher 4 - RC4
 The RC4 stream cipher used by WEP is based on two algorithms.
 ##### Key Scheduled Algorithm (KSA)